CristobalSalazar/s3ul/README.md

 ```

 Upload a file from the network

 *When fetching from network s3ul pipes the download directly to s3 it is not cached or stored in RAM*
 ```bash
 s3ul -b BUCKET_NAME -a ACCESS_KEY -s SECRET_KEY https://somesite.com/myfile.jpg path/in/bucket/myfile.jpg
 ```

-Network requests supports put and post methods as well as headers
+Network requests support put and post methods as well as headers

-headers must in the following format
+If specified, headers must in the following format
 `key:value,key2:value2`
 ```bash
 s3ul -b BUCKET_NAME -a ACCESS_KEY -s SECRET_KEY --post -h token:mytoken https://somesite.com/myfile.jpg path/in/bucket/myfile.jpg